This post is part of a series about creating a Selenium WebDriver test framework.

 When running Firefox from a Travis CI environment, a number of warnings like

-(firefox:9067): GConf-WARNING **: Client failed to connect to the D-BUS daemon: are added to the log file.
-These can be ignored, but are annoying.
+(firefox:9067): GConf-WARNING **: Client failed to connect to the D-BUS daemon are added to the log file.
+These can be ignored, but they are annoying.
 The solution, as indicated in the issue https://github.com/travis-ci/travis-ci/issues/8520, is to install the

 - sudo apt-get install dbus-x11

 The next two commands configure and start Xvfb.

 In previous posts, we talked about how some systems are headless, which simply means that they do not have a monitor attached to them.
 The build environments used by Travis CI are an example of headless environments.

 However, there are situations, like running automated tests against web browsers, when it is useful to have an environment that can run desktop applications, even without a monitor.
 Xvfb, which is short for X Virtual Frame Buffer, allows such desktop applications to run in headless environments.
 Xvfb creates a virtual monitor in memory, and desktop applications "draw" themselves to this virtual monitor.

 The X in Xvfb comes from the name X Window System, which is the windowing system used by the versions of Linux that can be run in Travis CI.

 By using Xvfb we can test browsers that don’t have native support for running in headless environments, or run older versions of browsers like Chrome and Firefox that only recently gained native headless support.

 DISPLAY environment variable configures applications to draw themselves to screen